 Amidst outcry of custodial deaths, Puri SP transferred

-Bhubaneswar, Nov 21: Amid the outcry in Odisha over two alleged custodial deaths, the superintendent of police of Puri district, where one of the incidents occured, was transferred by the government on Friday night, official sources said.
+Bhubaneswar, Nov 21: Amid the outcry in Odisha over two alleged custodial deaths, the superintendent of police of Puri district, where one of the incidents occurred, was transferred by the government on Friday night, official sources said.

 Akhileswar Singh will now report to the headquarter, while the superintendent of police of Sambalpur, K Vishal Singh has been been given charge of Puri district, an official of the chief minister's office said.